 Reducing the likelihood of pothole damage

-Potholes are often hard to spot making them difficult to avoid.
-But there are some good driving habits you can practice, to help prevent serious damage to your vehicle.
+Potholes are often hard to spot, making them difficult to avoid.
+However, there are some good driving habits you can practise that will help prevent serious damage to your vehicle.

 - Keep your tyres well maintained.
 If your tyres are already in a poor condition and you hit a pothole, the risk of damage to your vehicle could be much higher

 - If you can’t avoid going over a pothole, reduce your speed to help reduce the impact

 - Hitting deep potholes might even mean the steering ‘jumps’ out of your hands.
 Holding your steering wheel at the “ten and two” position will help you maintain control

 Even at a reduced speed, hitting a pothole can cause damage to your vehicle.
 Pullover when it’s safe to do so, and carefully check your vehicle’s tyres and wheel rims for signs of damage.
 It’s also worth looking underneath your vehicle for signs of leaking fluid.

 Not all damage will be visible – you may notice unusual vibrations or sounds.
 One of the main issues caused can be misalignment – if your vehicles steering feels odd, possibly ‘pulling’ the car to one side or the other, it could be a sign that the wheel alignment has been affected.